Luci0/shitflix/README.md

  Access jellyfin web UI at http://localhost:8096 or http://YOUR_SERVER_IP:8096
     Follow the setup wizard to create an admin account and set up your media libraries.

- 3. Visit the shitflix dashboard:
+ 3. Visit the shitflix dashboard, and do your first sync.
     Access the dashboard at http://localhost:7069 or http://YOUR_SERVER_IP:7069

  4. (Optional) Enable hardware acceleration for jellyfin: